KevSu0/study_sentinel/docs/adr/adr-004-lint-testing-policy.md

 - Centralise browser/platform mocks (service worker bus, navigator stubs, performance observers) in jest.setup.js and the new src/test/mocks/sync-fixtures.ts module.
 - eslint warnings from
 eact-hooks/exhaustive-deps must be resolved via useMemo/useCallback or explicit dependency lists.
 Scoped disables require a one-line comment explaining why the dependency cannot be added and a follow-up ticket reference.
-- Pre-commit runs lint-staged to execute ESLint and related Jest checks on staged files so regressions are caught before CI.
+- Pre-commit runs lint-staged to execute ESLint and fast checks on staged files so regressions are caught before CI.
+- Pre-push runs Jest related tests for changed files to ensure quality before code leaves local repos.

 ## Consequences
 - New suites should mirror the updated harness patterns and avoid brittle text-based selectors.